Home

-How To Make Galapong or Sweet/Glutinous Rice Dough
+How To Make Galapong or Rice Dough

-Galapong or Sweet Rice Dough is an important part of Filipino Desserts.
-It is the base ingredient for Palitaw, Butsi, Karioka, Guinataang Halo-Halo, Bibingka, Puto and a whole lot more.
+Galapong or Rice Dough is an important part of Filipino Desserts.

-Back in the Philippines, we either buy Galapong from the Wet Market or Palengke, or we soak our own sweet rice and bring it to the market to grind.
+Back in the Philippines, we either buy Galapong from the Wet Market or Palengke, or we soak our own rice and bring it to the market to grind.

 First, the authentic way.
 Easy, but not a fast process.